turbulenz/turbulenz_engine/docs/source/turbulenz_services/datashare_api.rst

 The ``DataShareManager`` object is an API for creating and finding data share objects.
-Data shares are public key-value stores which allow games to share data or communicate asynchronously (while the receiving user is offline) with other user's games.
+Data shares are public key-value stores which allow games to share data or communicate asynchronously (while the receiving user is off-line) with other user's games.

 For synchronous multiplayer games (with users all playing at the same time) please use the :ref:`MultiPlayerSessionManager <multiplayersessionmanager>`.